-- Decree-Law No. 123/2009, of 21 May (as amended by Decree-Law No. 258/2009, of 25 September, Law No. 47/2013, of 10 July, and Law No. 82-B/2014, of 31 December) governs the regime that applies to the construction of infrastructure suitable for the accommodation of electronic communications networks, to the set-up of electronic communications networks and the construction of infrastructure for telecommunications in housing developments, urban settlements and concentrations of buildings.
-(This Decree-Law is currently being amended in order to transpose the Directive 2014/61/UE, of the European Parliament and of the Council, of 15 May 2014). - The regime applicable to radio communications networks and stations is established in Decree-Law No. 151-A/2000, of 20 July (as amended). - The regime of essential public services and the means of user protection is regulated under Law No. 23/96, of 26 July (as amended). - The regime governing the insertion in the market, setting into service and use of radio equipment were approved by Decree-Law No. 57/2017, of 9 June. - Law No. 99/2009, of 4 November (as amended by Law No. 46/2011, of 24 April) determines the legal framework applicable to administrative offences committed within the communications sector, including infringement of legal and regulatory provisions.
+- Decree-Law No. 123/2009, of 21 May (as amended by Decree-Law No. 258/2009, of 25 September, Law No. 47/2013, of 10 July, Law No. 82-B/2014, of 31 December and Decree-Law No. 92/2017, of 31 July) governs the regime that applies to the construction of infrastructure suitable for the accommodation of electronic communications networks, to the set-up of electronic communications networks and the construction of infrastructure for telecommunications in housing developments, urban settlements and concentrations of buildings. - The regime applicable to radio communications networks and stations is established in Decree-Law No. 151-A/2000, of 20 July (as amended). - The regime of essential public services and the means of user protection is regulated under Law No. 23/96, of 26 July (as amended). - The regimes governing the insertion in the market, setting into service and use of radio equipment were approved by Decree-Law No. 57/2017, of 9 June. - Law No. 99/2009, of 4 November (as amended by Law No. 46/2011, of 24 April) determines the legal framework applicable to administrative offences committed within the communications sector, including infringement of legal and regulatory provisions.